\\\ Pet Christmas

 Cats are carnivores, they eat meat to survive.
 Cats really are not suited to a vegan diet because they have not adapted to this.
 Christmas lunch for cats is most definitely turkey, ham (in very small pieces), or beef without seasoning and sauces, and no vegetables or desserts.
 Portion sizes served must be kept small and in conjunction with their normal daily balanced diet.

 Cats would not be suited to eating the vegan Christmas lunch BBC recipes.

 Dogs are omnivores, they eat both from meat and plant sources.
-Dogs can eat selected foods from a traditional lunch in moderation, such as turkey and beef without fat, seasoning and sauces.
+Dogs can eat selected foods from a traditional lunch in moderation, such as turkey and beef without fat, seasoning, and sauces.
 Ham is best not to be given to dogs.
-They can also eat selected vegetables such as brussel sprouts, mashed potato (no butter), and carrots.
+They can also eat selected vegetables such as Brussel sprouts, mashed potatoes (no butter), and carrots.
 No desserts.

 - Cranberry & lentil bake in itself should be good for a dog to eat but its the complimenting herbs, vegetables and peppers added that can be problematic to dogs especially onions in this recipe which are toxic.

 - A nut roast, again should be good for a dog to eat but contains some herbs and seasoning, garlic and onion that must be removed.

 - Sizzled sprouts and pistachios and pomegranate, where pomegranate can cause the dog tummy aches and diarrhea.
 Small amount of sprouts and a few pistachios should not be bothersome.